 We all know of people that have been "baptized" but it seems like there is no change in their life.
 To me, that is a lot like John baptizing with water.
 Repentance is easy for a Christian but the power to overcome the sin only comes through the indwelling of the Holy Spirit.
 Here, Jesus is reminding us that the gift of the Holy Spirit is what gives us the ability to do what God wants us to do.
 Once again, Jesus is telling them to wait and not try to do things on their own.
 How much time do you spend praying and waiting on the guidance from God?
 It must be very important because Jesus has mentioned it twice in only five verses and there is more to come.
 Today, let us all start the day by asking God to show us (through the Holy Spirit) what He wants us to do.

-So when they met together, they asked him, "Lord, are you at this time going to restore the kingdom to Israel?"
+When they were together, they asked him, "Lord, are you at this time going to restore self-rule to Isra'el?"

 We see in this verse that the apostles still did not understand about the Kingdom of God.
 They always kept looking for God to overthrow the Roman government and restore the Israelite kingdom to it's former glory.
 They still did not see the big picture and the fact that Jesus was giving them more than a temporary earthly kingdom.
 We may ask ourselves why they didn't get it and criticize them but do we make the same mistake in our own daily lives?
 I must confess that many times I let the earthly things distract me from God's big plan.
 I must also confess that I am most easily distracted from God's plan when I haven't spent time reading God's word and praying.